Honda HR-V vs CR-V: Which Crossover Is the Best?

 Technology & Features

-It shouldn’t be surprising the CR-V, being the bigger and more expensive crossover, is the more feature-laden of the two.
+I wasn't surprised to find the CR-V, being the bigger and more expensive crossover, is the more feature-laden of the two.
 Standard equipment includes a 5.0-inch display, though a 7.0-inch touchscreen is standard on all models beyond the base LX.
 Apple CarPlay and Android Auto come complimentary with the bigger screen, as does SiriusXM radio.

 If buyers choose, they can further upgrade to a unit with navigation and a nine-speaker audio system.
 Other available niceties include wireless charging, a heated steering wheel, heated seats, a moonroof, and a power tailgate.